jupyterlite/jupyterlite/docs/howto/configure/workspaces.md

 - See the `.jupyterlab-workspace` file

-At this point, the workspace is ready to be used either by double-clicking in the UI or downloading and using as part of a future `jupyter lab build`.
+At this point, the workspace is ready to be used either by double-clicking in the UI or downloading and using as part of a future `jupyter lite build`.

 ### Adding a Workspace to a built JupyterLite site

 - Either
   - Use the well-known location
     - Copy the file to `<lite_dir>/workspaces/<workspace-id>.jupyterlab-workspace`
-    - Run `jupyter lab build`
+    - Run `jupyter lite build`
-  - Provide via configuration in `jupyter_lite_build.json`
+  - Provide via configuration in `jupyter_lite_config.json`
     ```json
     {
       "LiteBuildConfig": {